ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 		- Some ideas or designs may, in fact, lack solid justification.
 You should make your own judgments.
 		- LLMs can hallucinate, while incorrect views may also spread widely.
 DO NOT accept any claim at face value.
 		- For mathematical results, it is important to build an intuitive understanding beyond the formal derivations.
+	- For subjects outside your expertise, it is advisable to first familiarize yourself with the fundamental concepts.

 <!--  -->
 - My style: